sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/getting-started/index.md

 * Let's place the TOC here
 {:toc}

 Sitespeed.io is an Open Source tool that helps you measuring the performance of your website.
 You can [install](../installation/) it using [npm](https://www.npmjs.org/)/[yarn](https://yarnpkg.com/)/[Docker](https://www.docker.com/).
+The first version was released 2012.

 You can test your site against web-performance best-practice rules (using the [Coach]({{site.baseurl}}/documentation/coach/)) or collect timing metrics from Chrome/Firefox (using [Browsertime]({{site.baseurl}}/documentation/browsertime/)) and get a report on how your site is performing.
 You can generate a HTML report (check out the [examples](/examples/) section to see what it looks like).
 You can even use the Graphite plugin and build graphs with Grafana; check out our example site [https://dashboard.sitespeed.io](https://dashboard.sitespeed.io).
 If that isn't enough, you can build your own plugin that handles all the metrics that are collected in any way you can imagine.

-In October 2016 we released 4.0 (sitespeed.io is 4 years old).
-One of the main goals with 4.0 was to make it easier for people to contribute and use.
-We have already had more contributions than ever before.
+In December 2017 we released 6.0 (sitespeed.io is 5 years old).
 With 3.X we got the following feedback in the [Toolsday](http://www.toolsday.io/) podcast:

 <blockquote cite="http://www.toolsday.io/episodes/performance.html">
 SpeedCurve has a really low barrier of entry ... it's a bit of a evolution maybe ... if you need something more advanced look into sitespeed.io"